 UNO Libraries is excited to announce the next round of Affordable Content Grants @ UNO.
 This is a great opportunity to undertake a project that will help students while also allowing for increased customization of teaching materials for your course or courses.
 Dozens of UNO faculty have taken advantage of this program over the past three years.
-You can read about recent ACG recipients, Cameron Logsdon, Stephanie Larsen and Abbie Syrek, here.
+You can read about faculty experiences with these grants via our 2020 Textbook Mavericks honorees, Steffi Jesseau and Zac Suriano, and our 2021 honorees Cameron Logsdon, Stephanie Larsen, and Abbie Syrek.

 Applications are now available in the NuRamp system!
 To apply, log in to the system using your NetID.
-You can find the Affordable Content Grants: OER@UNO – Fall 2021 applications under Internal Competitions.
+You can find the “Open Internal Competitions” list: Affordable Content Grants: OER@UNO – Spring 2022.
 Applicants who are interested in viewing the full grant rubric can visit our OER Research Guide.
-Grant funds will vary based on the scope of the project with $1,000-$2,500 for single section conversions and a maximum of $10,000 for large-scale, multi-section course conversions.
-Grant recipients will be notified by November 1, 2021.
+Grant funds will vary based on the scope of the project with $1,000-$2,500 for single section conversions and a maximum of $10,000 for large-scale, multi-section course conversions involving multiple faculty.
+Grant recipients will be notified by October 28, 2022.

 Who Can Apply?

 Full or part-time faculty who are interested in converting their courses from traditionally published materials to low or no-cost materials are eligible to apply.
 We continue to encourage faculty who are interested in converting their general education curriculum to apply as well.

 In addition to the financial benefits for students, affordable content encourages a level playing field in which all students have access to materials on the first day of class.
 There is also research that indicates OER can help with retention and GPA, while increasing opportunities for creative pedagogical approaches.

 What is Affordable Content?